andreisid/andreisid.github.io/_posts/2016-01-14-check-ssl-ciphers-on-server.markdown

 ...
 {% endhighlight %}

-- The script will output YES if the cypher is found on the server, and NO if not
+- The script will output YES if the cipher is found on the server, and NO if not

 {% highlight bash %}
 declare -a a=$(cat file.txt) && for i in ${a}; do \